A3: Assisting Android API Migrations Using Code Examples: Approach

 Once we obtain the most likely migrated data-flow graph in the ``after'' API migration example, we produce a backward slice of the data-flow graph starting from the API call.
 In other words, we only look at nodes that give data to the API call.
 Based on our sliced data-flow graph, we then map each node in the ``before'' example to the most closely matched node in the ``after'' example.
 Any unmatched data linked nodes are considered to be new nodes and are saved to be added during migration.

 Finally, we use the migration mapping to transform the project source code into the ``after'' API migration example.
 Pseudocode of our migration algorithm can be found in Algorithm~\ref{alg:migrationCode}.
 The transformation also looks for any object types that are matches between the ``before'' example and the project source code to infer the names used in the Android app source code, to prevents the introduction of new variable names.
+Our approach can produce migrations that are interprocedural and intraprocedural.
+However, we limit the migration scope of our approach to single files since prior work has found that field and method changes account for more than 80\% of migration cases~\cite{Cossette_bradley_walker_robert_2012}.
+Adding migration across multiple files would increase the chance of making mistakes, both when mining and applying migration patterns, and only account for a minority of migration cases.

 To better explain our approach, Figure~\ref{fig:migration_example} illustrates an example of applying a migration from an example to an API call.
 The \emph{before} and \emph{after} migration examples illustrate potential example code obtained from sample projects.
 We can see that methods which are exact matches are seen as irrelevant since they add no information to the migration.
 Similarly, we can see that nodes after the migration node of interest, in this case a return statement, are also seen as irrelevant nodes.
 This is because it does not matter what the user does with their code after the API call (i.e., not related to the usage of the API).
 Other nodes are then matched between \emph{before} and \emph{after} examples to determine which node is most likely the migration.
 Any nodes that do not obtain a match are considered new nodes required for migration and will be added in user projects, as denoted by the color blue in our example.
 Once a match is produced between migration examples, the migration mapping can be applied to the user example, as presented by the arrows in Figure~\ref{fig:migration_example} and as explained by the pseudocode in Algorithm~\ref{alg:migrationCode}.